 If jamovi does not open a CSV file correctly, do file an issue (bug report) in our GitHub issue tracker.
 We are keen to make our importer as robust as possible.

-Nominal Text variables are variables which have a text representation, and no meaningful numeric value.
+Nominal Text variables are for categorical variables which have a text representation, and no meaningful numeric value.
 For example, a column called

 Gender with the values